mare-imbrium/rigel/README.md

 If you use any gems for development, e.g. highline or rbcurse-core, use the `--ri` flag while installing the gem (this assumes you've switched off ri and rdocs in your .gemrc).

-This gem depends on rbcurse-core
+This gem depends on 'canis'

 ## Gem name